How to Batch Transcribe Multiple Videos at Once

 Who Needs Batch Transcription?

-• Journalists working with multiple interview recordings
+• Journalists working with stacks of interview recordings

-• UX researchers transcribing user testing sessions
+• UX researchers going through user testing sessions

 How to Batch Transcribe Videos with VidNotes